See bug #5615 for EML

 I made this a blocking issue, because to not do so before release would tarnish the reputation of Metacat.
 Others might disagree.

-#1 Updated by Margaret O'Brien almost 9 years ago
+#1 Updated by Margaret O'Brien over 9 years ago

 Gastil and Margaret will examine current skins on